tesseravcr/spec/VCR-SPEC.md

 3. An implementation of `verify()` that validates proof bytes against public inputs.
 4. Nothing else changes.
 The receipt schema, serialisation, settlement, transfer, and trust layers are all backend-agnostic.

+### 7.4 Backend Security Models

+Different proving backends provide different security guarantees:

+- **ZK proofs** (e.g. Halo2) provide **mathematical soundness**.
+The proof is unforgeable given the hardness assumptions of the underlying cryptography.
+Verification requires only the proof, public inputs, and verification key.
+No trust in any hardware or third party is needed.

+- **TEE attestations** (e.g. AWS Nitro) provide **hardware-rooted trust**.
+The attestation is trustworthy given the integrity of the enclave hardware and the manufacturer's certificate chain.
+Verification depends on trusting the hardware vendor's PKI (e.g. the AWS Nitro Attestation root CA).

+The protocol treats all proving backends uniformly at the schema and verification layers.
+A receipt with `proving_backend = "ezkl-halo2"` and a receipt with `proving_backend = "tee-nitro-v1"` have identical structure, identical serialisation, and identical transfer mechanics.

+However, the underlying trust assumptions differ.
+Verifiers SHOULD consider the security model of `proving_backend` when making trust decisions (e.g. when computing settlement terms per Section 12.6).
+The protocol does not prescribe how to weight different backends — this is a verifier-local policy decision.

+### 7.5 Verification Key Retrieval

+Proof verification (Section 6.3) requires the actual verification key, not just its hash.
+The receipt carries `verification_key_id = H(verification_key_bytes)` but not the key itself.

+Implementations MUST be able to retrieve verification keys by `verification_key_id` to complete proof verification.
+This specification does not mandate a distribution mechanism.
+Conformant options include:

+- **Content-addressable storage.** The key's hash is its address.
+Any store that maps `H(key) → key` suffices.
+- **Provider-hosted endpoints.** The operator publishes keys at a known URL, retrievable by `verification_key_id`.
+- **Transparency-log-backed registries.** Keys are published to append-only logs, providing auditability and preventing silent key rotation.
+- **Out-of-band exchange.** Buyer and provider agree on key delivery as part of the settlement protocol.

+If a verifier cannot retrieve the verification key for a given `verification_key_id`, proof verification (Section 6.3) cannot be completed.
+The verifier SHOULD treat this as a verification failure unless they have independent reason to trust the receipt.

 ---

 ## 8. Provenance DAG